 Diamond Beach on Nusa Penida - Most Beautiful Beach in Bali

-However, the coastline of the entire island is incredible.
-There are so many amazing viewpoints from the top of the towering cliffs that look down to those classic blue waters Nusa Penida is famous for.
+However, the entire island's shoreline is breathtaking.
+There are numerous exciting perspectives from the top of the towering cliffs that look down to the famed blue waters of Nusa Penida.

-Many of those cliffs look down onto beaches that are inaccessible and that was exactly the situation at Diamond Beach on Nusa Penida.
-You would look down from the cliffs at the beautiful beach below.
-That was until a set of stairs were carved into the side of the cliff is quite an unbelievable fashion.
-Diamond Beach Bali on Nusa Penida island is to the public.
-The stairway only takes a few minutes to reach the bottom.
+Many of those cliffs overlook inaccessible beaches, as at Diamond Beach on Nusa Penida.
+You'd stare down from the cliffs at the lovely beach below.
+That is until a series of stairs were carved into the side of the cliff in an astonishing form.
+Diamond Beach Bali on the island of Nusa Penida is open to the public.
+It simply takes a few minutes to get to the bottom of the stairwell.

 As mentioned earlier Diamond Beach Nusa Penida island is located on the east coast of the island, right next to the more famous Atuh Beach.

 It takes around one hour to drive from Toya Pakeh Harbour to Diamond Beach and the best way to get there is by hiring a scooter.

 These will most likely be available to rent from your hotel or guest house for about 80,000 IDR to 100,000 IDR a day.

 However, due to the fast driving cars and narrow roads, we don’t recommend driving a motorbike on Nusa Penida.

 Until late 2018, there was no access to the beach.
 Thanks to the new limestone stairs, you can now travel down to the beach in 20 minutes.